 The exodus of Drew and Vanderbilt as major players in the steamboat business provided an opportunity for smaller, independent operators to offer day-boat service between New York and Albany.

-Alfred Van Santvoord, one of the founders of the Hudson River Day Line, seized this opportunity.
+Alfred Van Santvoord was one of the entrepreneurs who seized this opportunity.
 He bought the steamboat Alida and entered the day boat business in 1856.
-Another steamboat, the Armenia, owned by Capt.
-Isaac Smith, also ran between Albany and New York, with little interference to Van Santvoord's boat.
+Another steamboat, the Armenia, owned by Captain Isaac Smith, also ran between Albany and New York, with little interference to Van Santvoord's boat.
 (When the Alida was going upriver, the Armenia was going down river.)
 Although independently owned, the two boats provided regular service.

 Most beloved of all the steamboats on the Hudson River, and perhaps the best-known American side-wheeler of the nineteenth century, was the Mary Powell.
 Honored as the “Queen of the Hudson” for her style and speed, she dominated the river, becoming the standard of comparison not only for other passenger vessels but also for private steam yachts.